Create an Experience Builder app

 The app opens in a different web browser tab.

-4. Return to the browser tab that has the app in edit mode.
+4. When finished, return to the browser tab that has the app in edit mode.

 Now that the app is published, you can share it with others.
 By default, the app is only accessible by its owner (you), but you can change the sharing settings so others can access it.
 From the More menu, you can copy the link of the shared item to send to others and you can also change the sharing settings.
 If you change the sharing settings, you'll be directed to the item details page in ArcGIS Online where you can choose to share with the public.